xinlin192/ConvexLatentVariable/codebase/HDP_TopicModel/README.md

 5. [Fri Jul 25 02:06:40 2014 by Jimmy] implement initial version of esmat and do corresponding modification on HDP.cpp based on sparseClustering.cpp

+6. [Fri Jul 25 17:18:40 2014 by Jimmy] updated write-up to record the
+   theoretical details.